sajidhamdard/learnjavascript/Coding Guidelines/Coding Guidlines.md

 ## Comments

+- Use Comments: Use comments to explain your code, especially if it's complex.
+This will make it easier for others to understand your code and make changes if needed
 - Commented code should be removed before check-in.
 - Complex code should be commented and maintained throughout changes